stephenberry/repe/README.md

 # Response

-An RPC response is an REPE message where the body contains the result
+An RPC response is an REPE message where the body contains the result.
+The `id` for the response must match the `id` from the original message.

 It is up to the discretion of implementors whether the response returns the original query.
 Data can be saved by not returning the requested query, but it may be useful for debugging errors.